Robotawi/RoboND-Term1-P1-Build-My-World/README.md

 - [Overview.png](/screenshots/Overview.png): A screenshot of the final result.
 - [CMakeLists.txt](CMakeLists.txt): File to link the C++ code to libraries.
 ## Run the project
-* Clone this respository
+* Clone this repository
 * At the top level of the project repository, create a build directory:
 ```bash
 mkdir build && cd build
 ```
-* In `/build` directory, compile yoru code with
+* In `/build` directory, compile your code with
 ```bash
 cmake .. && make
 ```